 What is a where to buy solution?

-A where to buy (or WTB) tool is a widget you can add to your website that allows visitors to see a range of stores—online and local—that sell your product.
-Wherever it’s embedded, visitors can simply click a button to find a list of major retailers that carry your product.
-Where to buy solutions can also display pricing, stock information, and link directly to the corresponding product page on a retailer’s website.
+A where to buy (or WTB) tool is a widget you can add to your website that allows visitors to see a range of stores — online and local — that sell your product.
+(This is also sometimes referred to as “store locator software.”)
+Wherever you embed your widget, visitors can simply click a button to find a list of major retailers that carry your product.
+Where to buy solutions can also display pricing, stock information, ratings, and link directly to the corresponding product page on a retailer’s website.

 You can configure a WTB tool to highlight the retailers and information you want your customers to see.
 You can prioritize the list of retailers to drive the most traffic to your highest-converting retail partners (or suppress retailers who violate your pricing policy).
 You can also hide any retailers who don’t have your products in stock.

-A good WTB solution should also give you additional data.
+A good where to buy solution should also give you additional data.
 Our Where to Buy tool, for example, can track sales that occur on a retailer’s website and give you in-cart data so you can see how much your customers spend and what else they buy when they purchase your products from an online retailer.

 WTB tools work by connecting to your retailers’ websites.
 They regularly pull data from these sites to ensure your website displays current information.
-(And as we’ll discuss later, not all WTB solutions do this equally well.)
+(And as we’ll discuss later, not all where to buy solutions do this equally well.)

 Some of your customers are going to buy from a retailer no matter what you do.
 They want to take advantage of perks like free two-day shipping, rewards cards, or the convenience of buying online and picking up in store (BOPIS).
 Plus, they already have accounts with major retailers.